10 Law Enforcement Blogs to Keep Police Officers Up to Date

 If you’re intrigued by current events and desire up-to-the-minute reports, you’ll want to follow the LAPD blog closely.
 The Los Angeles Police Department keeps this crime blog updated with detailed descriptions of the crimes and the follow-ups occurring in L.A.
 If you love “Law & Order,” consider this the “real life” version.
-They’ve even begun sharing and discussing important stories on their podcast.

 As head of the Aurora, Illinois, police department, Chief Kristen Ziman provides a unique perspective into law enforcement.
 Though many of her posts deal with issues her community is facing, she writes with a global perspective, relating her community’s issues to similar situations around the country and the world.
 Topics include pressing issues like hate crimes and police job satisfaction.
 With experience in domestic violence reduction, field training, patrol and community-oriented policing, she’s up for taking on any challenge on her blog.

 Now that you’ve had a chance to explore a whole range of law enforcement blogs, bookmark your personal favorites along with our School of Justice Studies blog and keep them handy.
 The slickest feature of using blog resources to stay current is that they are right at your fingertips whenever you click over.
 Take advantage of them and keep yourself informed and intrigued on the job.

 If you’re still on the hunt for a position in law enforcement, consider what it might mean to become a police officer.
 Chances are you already have some of the soft skills necessary for the position.
 Find out what characteristics and skills are needed with our article “ The No-Nonsense Guide to What Makes a Good Police Officer.”